 Genetic Susceptibility + Environmental Exposures + Gut Microbial Ecology + Stress Coping

 There are few conditions that are better suited to the precision medicine approach than inflammatory disorders of the gastrointestinal (GI) tract.
-At the Harlin Center, we focus on genetic susceptibility and microbial ecology, as well as dietary and lifestyle choices and stress — each of which play important roles in modulating the molecular mechanisms at the root cause of disease.
+At the Harlin Center, we focus on genetic susceptibility and microbial ecology, as well as dietary and lifestyle choices and stress — each of which play important roles in modulating the molecular mechanisms that play key roles disease development.
 There are few diseases that better exemplify this relationship between environment and gene expression than those involving the GI tract.

 Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD)

 Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) are two disorders that share some of the same symptoms, but they have distinct differences.
 Both can be chronic conditions, and it is possible to have both conditions at the same time.
 IBS is a syndrome, meaning it is a collection of symptoms and findings.
 A syndrome is an umbrella term for multiple diagnoses.
 As such, IBS lacks a single pathogenic mechanism.
 IBD causes more serious symptoms than IBS.
 Although the exact etiology of inflammatory bowel disease is not completely understood, research suggests that IBD begins with a genetic predisposition for an autoimmune-based attack against normal cells lining the intestinal tract.
 Any single autoimmune disease increases the likelihood of another and many patients with IBD have a concomitant autoimmune disorder.
 Although researchers do not know the exact cause of IBS or IBD, there is much we do know.

 Irritable Bowel Syndrome